gregiberri/traffic_sign_recognition/README.md

 For test the  results dir ({result_dir}/{config_id}/{id_tag arg}) should contain a model as *model_best.pth.tar*.
 During test the predictions will be saved along with the filepaths in a csv file.\
 A pretrained model can be found in [here](https://drive.google.com/file/d/1sILKQ3MkCy7lSEOz8E7s3u5G5bJPpVzs/view?usp=sharing).
-For simplicity it is recommended to copy it under *results/base/base*.
+For simplicity it is recommended to copy it under *results/base/base* and just change the dataset path to yours in *config/config_files/test.yaml*.
 > python run.py --config test --mode test

 #### HPO